 Final thoughts on preventing heatstroke

 Summer is a great time to go out and enjoy outdoor activities.
 Often, you want to bring your dog along, too, because you don’t want to leave it behind and want it to have fun.
-Spending time with your dog outside and having fun with them is important for your bondage, but be mindful of how the weather might affect your dog.

 Keep a close watch on your dog while you are outside to prevent them from going into heatstroke.
-It’ll avoid you a scare and keep your dog happy and healthy.
+It’ll avoid a scare and keep your dog happy and healthy.